jberkel/sms-backup-plus/README.md

 Tested with Android 1.5 - 2.2.

+### Droid X

+*Important:* Motorola Droid X is currently not fully supported, there appears to be a browser bug which breaks the authorisation process, so connecting your Gmail account via XOAuth is not possible.

+There are two possible workarounds:

+  * Install a 3rd party browser (Dolphin HD has been reported to work)
+  * Use plain text authentication (Advanced Settings - Server Settings), use your gmail address as username and supply your password

 SMS Backup+ is available for free in the market, there will never be a pro / paid version.

 [![][FlattrButton]][FlattrLink] But if you like the app you can flattr it ([flattr it ??][WhatisFlattr]).